working-group-two/docs.wgtwo.com/docs/intro-getting-started.md

 ## What's next?

 ### I am building a subscriber product
-All APIs, except the event API, will require a access token obtained via the Authorization Code Grant.
+All APIs, except the event API, will require an access token obtained via the Authorization Code Grant.

-By implementing this flow, your users will authenticate at our platform and grant the consents your application requires.
+By implementing this flow, your users will authenticate on our platform and grant the consents your application requires.
 Once this flow is up, you can start using the API.

-There is a special event named `CONSENT_REVOKE_EVENT` that we do recommend you to listen for, as this will fire if the product is removed by the user through e.g. customer support.
+There is a special event named `CONSENT_REVOKE_EVENT` that we do recommend you to listen for, as this will fire if the consent is removed by the user through e.g. customer support.

-When you are done with your testing, you may submit your product so that it can be listed at our marketplace.
+When you are done with your testing, you may submit your product so that it can be reviewed and listed in our marketplace.

 ## I am building an operator product
-You cannot add any test subscriptions yourself.
-By contacting us, we may add real subscriptions to be included for your product so that you can do real life testing.
+You can contact us directly at products@wgtwo.com in order to add a test subscription to your product.
+Unfortunately, at this time it is not possible to do this yourself.

-When you are done with your testing, you may submit your product so that it can be listed at our marketplace.
+When you are done with your testing, you may submit your product so that it can be reviewd and listed in our marketplace.